Keeping your workplace safe and healthy is our highest priority at Airsafe.

 - provision of information, training, instruction and supervision to workers.

-An Airsafe Occupational Hygienist can help you to meet the above demands of environmental protection, employee health and government regulations.
+Airsafe can help you to meet the above demands of environmental protection, employee health and government regulations.

 Working in intense heat can raise a person's normal body temperature, and in a worst-case scenario can lead to heat stroke and possible death.
 Heat stress and fatigue may also impair a worker's thinking and reaction times, which can in turn increase the risk of injury in the work place, for example, by making errors, dropping tools or stumbling.
 Due to our tough climate, Australian workers are particularly susceptible to ailments related to heat stress.